kalesec/PolyChecker/README.md

 Used to search website html and identify the use of cdn[.]polyfill[.]io

-When using this CDN, you may be redirecting users to maliicous websites.
+When using this CDN, you may be redirecting users to malicious websites.

 Fix: Replace all instances of cdn[.]polyfill[.]io with polyfill-fastly.io (Known good snapshot) or utilize a locally hosted version.